psyker-team/mist-v2/README.md

 Finally, run the second block to see the output and evaluate the performance of Mist.
 </details>

+## TODO

+- [x] Mist-v2 release (12/15/2023)
+- [x] Mist-v2 free version (1/13/2024)
+- [x] Mist-v2 Colab Notebook (1/18/2024)
+- [ ] Mist-v2 WebUI
+  - [ ] Appling for free GPU resources
+  - [ ] Implementing the web service

 ## A Glimpse to Methodology

+Our paper is still in progress so that we provide a glimpse to our methodology here.
 Mist V2 works by adversarially attacking generative diffusion models.
 Basically, the attacking is an optimization over the following objective:

 $$ \underset{x'}{min} \mathbb{E} {(z_0', \epsilon,t)}  \Vert \epsilon_\theta(z'_t(z'_0,\epsilon),t)-z_0^T\Vert^2_2, \Vert x'-x\Vert\leq\zeta$$